 Violet shrank down to the bottom of her cage.
 The person she longed to emulate thought she was a monster.

-Violet looked at Ivan as he stretched to the full length of his nineteen-inch body.
-His leathery skin and the scattering of horns on his head, the tips of his ears, and his chin indicated the presence of horned lizard DNA.
-The Mal Rou yawned, and Violet found herself enveloped in breath reeking of the poison ivy sap that flourished in his saliva.
+The Mal Rou yawned—Violet found herself enveloped in his breath, reeking of the poison ivy sap that flourished in his saliva.
 Ivan reached for a nearby rag and bit into it, releasing the excess of coral snake poisons that had accumulated in his fangs while he slept.

-The fact that Violet was well-spoken, proper, and educated didn’t help.
-But Violet knew that it was her genetic link to Elvina that Datura really couldn’t tolerate.
-Datura longed to replace Elvina and had often encouraged Dekle to be rid of her.
-But in that respect, the professor was weak.
-He needed his wife.
+Datura longed to replace Elvina; she often encouraged Dekle to get rid of her.
+In that respect, the professor was weak.
 He had Datura for companionship, but he would always need Elvina for releasing his sexual urges.
 And to raise their daughter, Amelia.

 Datura rattled her cage door.

 “This is our chance,” Datura said to Ivan, her shrill voice waking the remaining Mal Rous.
 “We could go after Elvina right now, tear into her like we did that-there boy at the cottage.
 Mess her up good.
-Maybe accidently kill her.
+Maybe accidentally kill her.
 Dekle would understand.
-It would be like self-defense.
-We’d tell him she snuck into the cellar and done come after us, intent on destroyin’ us.
-We did the only thin’ we could so she wouldn’ be able to tell others ‘bout us.”
+We’d tell him it was self-defense.
+The woman snuck into the cellar and done come after us, intent on destroyin’ us.
+We did the only thin’ we could so she wouldn’t be able to tell others ‘bout us.”
 Datura switched her attention to Violet.

 “Violet, unlock our cages.
 Now!”

-Violet let out a deep sigh, knowing Dekle loved the Mal Rous more than his wife and would believe anything they said, especially once he realized Elvina had disobeyed him.
+Violet knew Dekle loved the Mal Rous more than his wife.
+He would believe anything they told him once he realized Elvina had disobeyed him.

-Ignoring Datura’s demands, Violet looked toward the small cellar window, its glass painted a muddy brown so no one could see in.
-She left her cage, unlocked the window, and flew out in the direction of the manor.
+Violet looked toward the small cellar window, coated in a muddy brown paint so no one could see in; ignoring Datura’s demands, she left her cage, opened the window, then flew toward the manor.
 Squinting in the bright sunlight, she went from window to window, looking for Elvina until she found her in her bedroom.

-“Monsters…He’s created monsters…” The agitated words slid out of the open bedroom window.
-Violet could see Elvina gripping the bedpost to steady her trembling legs.
-Her voice transitioned to a painful ache.
+“Monsters…He’s created monsters…” The tangy odor of Elvina’s panic seeped from her pores, then slid out the open window as she gripped the bedpost to steady her trembling legs.
 “Dekle, you had such an extraordinary mind.
-When we met, your dreams were so noble.
-At Cambridge, your aspirations were to break the code of life, to discover the information hidden in strands of DNA…not…not…” Her words trailed off as she started to pace back and forth.
+Your aspirations were to break the code of life, to discover the information hidden in strands of DNA…not…not…” Elvina’s words trailed off as she paced back and forth.

-“And he did,” Violet whispered.
-Dekle had often told her how his colleagues at Cambridge had only gained recognition for genetic manipulation after stealing his research findings and then dismissing him.
+“He did,” Violet whispered.
+Dekle often told her how his colleagues at Cambridge had only gained recognition for genetic manipulation after stealing his research findings, then dismissing him.
 Elvina’s inheritance of Guyon Manor had allowed him to leave England and continue his research in secret.

-From the day Violet drew her first breath, she could smell Dekle’s longing to share his excitement with the world.
-But he couldn’t, not without endangering the safety of Violet, and soon after, the Mal Rous.
-He had no choice but to keep all of his scientific breakthroughs a secret.
+From the day Violet drew her first breath, she could smell Dekle’s longing to share his excitements with the world.
+But he couldn’t, not without endangering her safety, and soon after, the Mal Rous.
+He was compelled to keep all of his scientific breakthroughs a secret.

-Year in and year out, Violet had observed the way his frustration grew and wondered if he was conscious of the gradual changes in his personality.
+For years Violet observed his frustration, wondered if he was conscious of the gradual changes in his personality.
 Did he know he’d stopped loving Elvina?
 Was his unbalanced mind aware of how he abused her?

 “Dekle was a good man when he married you,” Violet lamented.
 “He was a good man when he created me.”